 5. There is plenty of available ground transportation.
 Taxicabs are readily available outside the terminal.
 Advance reservations are not needed.
 Shuttle services provide door-to-door transportation including shared ride services, private limousine companies, and app-based transit.
 Washington National Airport is also served by five car rental companies located on site.
 For all the details, see a guide to Getting to National Airport from Washington DC.

 6. Parking lots provide hourly, daily and economy parking.
 The Hourly and Daily garages have been combined into one facility named Terminal Parking.
 Courtesy shuttle buses are available from the parking lots to the terminals, although the garages are within walking distance of the terminals.
 Parking spaces are limited.
 During peak travel times, parking lots may be full.
 Passengers are advised to call (703) 417-PARK, or (703) 417-7275 before driving to the Airport.
-Read more about airport parking.
+Read more about airport parking so you don't have to stress as much when you arrive.

 7. The free cell phone waiting area makes it easy to wait for a passenger.
 If you are picking up a passenger, you can wait in your car until your arriving party calls you on your cell phone to let you know that the plane has arrived.
 The cell phone waiting area is located near the end of the “Return to Airport” ramp just beyond Terminal B/C. Tell your party to proceed to any Baggage Claim level door and to tell you the exterior door number so you can pick them up there.